Office Assistant: In popular culture

 Clippit is the subject of numerous humorous parodies and references, including Internet memes.
 It has been lampooned in multiple television series, including Family Guy, The Simpsons, The Office, and Silicon Valley.
+Also, Saturday Night Live's season 40 (2015) skit "The Office Assistant" feature Pushy the Push Pin was obviously inspired by Clippy.

 Clippit was featured in the music video for "Weird Al" Yankovic's song "Word Crimes".

 On April 1, 2015, social media website Tumblr created a parody of Clippit, Coppy, as an April Fools joke.
 Coppy is an anthropomorphized photocopier that behaved in similar ways to Clippit, asking the user if they want help.
 Coppy would engage the reader in a series of pointless questions, with a dialogue box written in Comic Sans MS, which was deliberately designed to be extremely annoying.

 In a June 2008 episode of the NPR show Wait Wait...
 Don't Tell Me! marking the occasion of Bill Gates transitioning to semi-retirement from Microsoft, humorist Adam Felber and comedian Paul Provenza ad-lib a scenario in which Clippit is being driven to a location outside of Redmond, Washington, at night and says such things as "It looks like you're digging a grave.
 Is this a business grave or a personal grave?"
 The segment has become one of the most requested by listeners for replay during "best of" reviews of the show.

 In the 2021 video game, Halo Infinite, Clippit appears as an equippable weapon charm.

 In August 2025, Clippit became the symbol of an anti-consumerism trend after YouTuber and activist Louis Rossmann uploaded a video titled "Change your profile picture to clippy.
-I'm serious", with him encouraging viewers to switch their profile pictures to the Clippit to protest unfair business practices and data harvesting from users by companies to train artificial intelligence models.
+I'm serious", with him encouraging viewers to switch their profile pictures to Clippit to protest unfair business practices and data harvesting from users by companies to train artificial intelligence models.

+In Japan, the Assistant feature is remembered by a viral screenshot of a user subjecting the dolphin Kairu to the query "How to get rid of you".